dnlbowers/battleships/README.md

 * [Matt Bodden](https://github.com/MattBCoding) - Matt helped me understand how to document the data model in the readme and converted my background image from a .ai file format to a .svg format using adobe illustrator.
 Matt also provided me the required CSS for the background image and helped me adjust the template to display it.
 In general Matt is just always a top man in a time of need.
 * [Steven Weir](https://github.com/StevenWeir038) -  Steven did not directly help with the code.
 However, since we began the course together, he has gone out on his way to check in with me intermittently, and I cannot express how much this sense of camaraderie has brought me through some challenging moments and especially for this project.
 I am not sure how he does it, but he always pops up at the exact moment I need a nice collection of alphanumeric characters to connect with and relate to.
 * [Shellie Downie](https://github.com/shellieD) - Shellie heard my plea for a proofreader and could resist.
 I have a paid version of Grammarly, and she still managed to pick up on multiple errors in my readme.
 Given the size of my readme, I was blown away by how generous Shellie was.
+* [Dave Horrocks](https://github.com/daveyjh) - Dave swooped in on the eleventh hour to ensure my documentation made sense.
+He has been one of the first to appear in any of my slack threads when I have had a general question about python and best practice.
 * The Code Institute Slack community as a whole who tested and supported throughout.
 * And the **biggest thanks goes to** my wife and child, who have had to deal with me face to face through it all. **Oliver** has been my reason for the change and **Analise** my inspiration.

 # **Credits**